gleicon/transcoder/testdata/README.md

 # Test Data Directory

-This directory contains test files used for testing the VideoTools application.
+This directory contains test files used for testing the Transcoder application.
 All files are carefully selected to meet specific requirements for each test case.
+The audio files are based on https://commons.wikimedia.org/wiki/File:Minoru_Arakawa_%E2%80%93_Nintendo_%E2%80%93_Gameboy,_interviewed_by_Maximilian_Sch%C3%B6nherr_1990.MP3

+## Original file
+-
+*
+*
 ## Audio Files

 ### WAV Files (16kHz, 16-bit, mono)